gf-dcc/docs/docs/workflows/cBioPortal.md

     decidePrep1{{"Does the contributor have the expertise and resources<br>to independently manage and prepare data submissions for cBioPortal<br>or is intervention from Sage required to facilitate this process?"}}:::Decision reviewResult -.-> uploadsData
     reviewResult -.-> annotatesDCA
-    decidePrep1 -->|yes| directSubmissionProcess["CONTRIBUTOR: Works directly with MSKCC on<br>submission process of data to cBioPortal"]:::Contributor
     decidePrep1 -->|no| fallbackToSage["SAGE: Handles preparation of<br>data to be submitted to cBioPortal"]:::Sage
-    directSubmissionProcess --> uploadscBioData["SAGE/CONTRIBUTOR: Add or update cBioPortal dataset in Synapse"] fallbackToSage --> uploadscBioData:::Sage
+    fallbackToSage --> uploadscBioData:::Sage
     uploadscBioData --> validated["SAGE: Validates dataset and hands off to MSKCC Team"]:::Sage validated --> loadData["MSKCC: Loads data to cBioPortal private instance to be accessible in phase 2 (data can be viewed by consortium)"]:::MSKCC